mspencedm/Software-Dev-DnD/Sessions/Session 8/Session8.md

 I actually have a fair amount of plot strings so also players could consider the deal later and want ot wrap up some plot things here - this is regarding things like the guilds and werewolves.

-Maybe have the players travel to the next nearby town?
+Maybe have the players travel to the next nearby town - Greenhearth

+Greenhearth will have its Harvest Festival week occurring to give players a bigger reason to stay.
+This is a quiet, quaint forest town.
+It relies heavily on Aurora's Heart and is almost essentially a small town sector of the city.
+It greatly respects Queen Aurora and is essentially just another part of this larger city.
+Arventia doesn't have established regions yet but if it did this would definitely be a connected region.

+Concern - there seems to be a disruption in Mother Nature and Greenhearth can feel a disturbance.